 I worked the first round as a row.
 Instead of joining the beginning chains, start with an uneven amount of chains and crochet into the 2nd ch from hook and all the way across.
 Then make your twist in your work and join the two ends to create an infinity.

 In rnd 2 you will work into both sides of rnd 1 with CB.
 The half twist creates a figure 8, which then allows for both sides to be worked.
 You begin in the free loops, then work your way around and continue working into the top of the stitches made in rnd 1.
 Thus, in rnd 2, you end up with twice as many sts as in rnd 1.

-Join the top of last st made to free loop at bottom of first hdc (ill 1).
-This creates 1 half twist in your work.
-Then join the bottom of the last sl st to the top of first hdc (ill 2).
+- Make a twist in your work and join the top of last st made to free loop at bottom of first hdc.
+Then join the bottom of the last sl st to the top of first hdc.
 See images below.
 Do not FO, but carry the yarn up.

 - Rnd 2: Join CB and start working into free lps of rnd 1, sl st into same free lp as where join was made, hdc in next free lp, *sl st in next free lp/st, hdc in next free lp/st; rep from * all the way around till you get back to your first sl st; join with sl st in both lps of first sl st. [400 sts]